 This is an absolutely miserable song that Becky found when she was extremely single and wanted to whinge about men.
 It's from Sandra Kerr, Kathy Henderson and Frankie Armstrong's book My Song Is My Own [but it's not on their same-named LP].
 We're glad Becky got it out of her system, because she's got a lovely fella now, unlike the one in the song…

-Rachel Newton sang Must I Be Bound? in 2012 on her CD The Shadow Side.
+Rachel Newton sang Must I Be Bound? on her 2012 CD The Shadow Side.

 This video shows Jefferson Hamer and Rosie Hood singing Must I Be Bound? at Cecil Sharp House, London, in December 2015:

 Matt Quinn learned Deep in Love from the singing of Gladys Stone and recorded it for his 2017 CD The Brighton Line.